oklahomer/go-sarah/README.md

 While typical bot implementation is somewhat "stateless" and hence user-bot interaction does not consider previous state, Sarah natively supports this conversational context.
 Its aim is to let user provide information as they send messages, and finally build up complex command arguments.

-For example, instead of obligating user to input ".todo Fix Sarah's issue #123 by 2017-04-15 12:00:00" let user build up arguments as below in a conversational manner:
+For example, instead of obligating user to input ".todo Fix Sarah's issue #123 by 2017-04-15 12:00:00" at once, let user build up arguments in a conversational manner as below:
 - User: .todo Fix Sarah's issue #123
 - Bot: Is there any due date?
 YYYY-MM-DD
 - User: 2017-04-15